open-rmf/rmf_ros2/rmf_reservation_node/README.md

 ```
 `tinyRobot1` and `tinyRobot2` should now proceed to swap places.

-If you have the same number or more waitpoints than robots you should never have a deadlock.
+If there are at least as many parking spots as robots on any given floor, then you should never have a deadlock.

 ## Protocol Used Behind the Scenes

 The reservation node has no information about the state of the graph, it simply maintains a list of available parking spots internally.
 The fleet adapter does most of the heavy lifting in the `GoToPlace` event.
 When a `GoToPlace` event is started we first check if the robot is already at one of the target locations.
 The fleet adapter submits a ReservationRequest message with the desired end parameters.
 The parameters are listed in terms of cost (where the cost function is distance).
 The reservation node will issue a ticket for said request.
 When ready to proceed, send a claim message with the ticket and list of potential waiting points ordered by distance.
 The reservation node will then try to award the lowest cost target location.
-If it can't it will award the lowest cost waiting point to the robot.
+If the destination is not available yet then it will award the lowest cost waiting point to the robot.
 The fleet adapter will release the previous location as it starts to move to its next location.

 ## Known Issues